sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-release-deploy-process/spa-technical-events-release-deploy-process.md

     <!-- border -->![Project Launcher](85-project-launcher.png)

-    A project launcher editor opens in the main panel of the Application Development.
+    A project launcher editor opens in the main panel of **Build Process Automation**.
 On the Project Launcher details information right-hand side panel, you can see the automations available in your project.

 3. In the **Project Launcher Details**, drag the automation and drop it in the **Launch manually from agent** section of the project launcher.